rra/remctl/README.md

 only tested on PHP 7.x and later.

-To build the Python bindings for the C client library, you will need Python 2.7, or Python 3.1 or later.
-You will also need the setuptools and pytest modules and, for Python 2, the typing module.
-Earlier versions may work back to possibly Python 2.3, but are not tested.
+To build the Python bindings for the C client library, you will need Python 3.1 or later.
+You will also need the setuptools and pytest modules.

 To build the Ruby bindings for the C client library, you will need Ruby 1.8 or later (primarily tested with 2.5 and later).